 If you would like to learn more about reducing scar tissue after breast reduction, please speak to one of our post-operative nurses at your wound check appointment.
 Standard techniques used include Morpheus8 micro-needling and laser scar revision.

 Some patients may be suitable for vertical scar breast reduction surgery.
 This type of breast reduction involves a lollipop-type incision and results in less scarring than inverted T breast reduction.
 These types of scars can be better concealed under many common types of women’s clothing.
-Vertical scar breast reduction is most suitable for women with moderate degrees of breast sagging and require small to medium decreases in breast size.
-Women with very large breasts are not ideal candidates for vertical scar breast reduction and will require the full breast reduction, also known as the ‘inverted T’ technique.
+Vertical scar breast reduction is most suitable for women with moderate degrees of breast sagging and requires small to medium decreases in breast size.
+Women with very large breasts are not ideal candidates for vertical scar breast reduction and will require full breast reduction, also known as the ‘inverted T’ technique.

 If you would like to learn more about breast reduction surgery scars and how to improve their appearance, please contact one of our post-operative nurses to book a face-to-face appointment where the full range of treatment options will be discussed with you.